Leszek Nowosielski (footballer)

-Leszek Nowosielski (born 26 February 1992) is a Polish professional footballer who plays as a midfielder for III liga club LZS Starowice Dolne.
+Leszek Nowosielski (born 26 February 1992) is a Polish professional footballer who plays as a midfielder for IV liga Opole club LZS Starościn.
 Besides Poland, he has played in Scotland.

-Career

-Club
+Club career

-In July 2011, he joined GKS Bełchatów on a three-year contract.
+In July 2011, Nowosielski joined GKS Bełchatów on a three-year contract.

 On 14 November 2014, Nowosielski agreed to a short-term contract with Scottish League Two club Montrose until January 2015, however due to delays in receiving international clearance he didn't make his debut for the club until 6 December 2014.

-On 31 January 2015, Nowosielski made his debut for Turriff United coming on as a substitute for the final 15 minutes of a 3-0 win over Huntly in the Press & Journal Highland League.
-He made his first start for the club on 7 February, this time in the Breedon Aggregates League Cup, Turriff won the match 4-1 to progress to the Quarter Finals.
+On 31 January 2015, Nowosielski made his debut for Turriff United coming on as a substitute for the final 15 minutes of a 3–0 win over Huntly in the Highland Football League.
+He made his first start for the club on 7 February, this time in the Highland League Cup, Turriff won the match 4–1 to progress to the quarter-finals.

-International
+International career

-He was a part of Poland national under-20 football team.
+Nowosielski was a part of Poland national under-20 team.